UPES Integrated LLB Admissions 2025

 CLAT 2025: Expected Cut Off & Past Trends | Marks vs Rank

 Like other High Courts, the Delhi High Court follows the general provisions of the Code of Civil Procedure (CPC) regarding reserved judgments.
-The CPC said that reserved judgements are supposed to be delivered within 30 days from the date on which the hearing of the case was concluded.
-However, the Delhi High Court is expected to deliver the final judgment between April 15 - April 20, 2025.
+The CPC said that reserved judgments are supposed to be delivered within 30 days from the date on which the hearing of the case was concluded.
+However, the Delhi High Court is expected to deliver the final judgment tentatively in the fourth week of April or the first week of May, 2025.
 The Consortium of National Law Universities will notify the CLAT 2025 counselling dates once the final judgment is out.

 The Delhi HC has deferred its verdict on multiple petitions challenging the results of CLAT UG 2025.
 This year, the CLAT 2025 exam faced a significant backlash, with numerous students across the country pointing out errors in the questions and answers.
 Despite the Consortium of NLUs standing firm and making minor concessions, dissatisfied students seek judicial intervention.

-On December 20, 2024, Justice Jyoti Singh partially upheld a plea by a 17 year old CLAT aspirant concerning alleged mistakes in the CLAT UG 2025 exam.
+On December 20, 2024, Justice Jyoti Singh partially upheld a plea by a 17-year-old CLAT aspirant Aditya Singh, concerning alleged mistakes in the CLAT UG 2025 exam.
 This decision was appealed before a division bench of the High Court, with the Consortium of NLU arguing that the single judge had wrongly assumed the role of an expert.
 The candidate also appealed, requesting further revision of his CLAT 2025 results.
 Subsequently, the consortium of NLU approached the Supreme Court to transfer the case to the apex court.
-As petitions challenging CLAT 2025 results are pending in other courts, including the Madhya Pradesh and Bombay High Court, the Supreme Court on February 6 directed that all cases related to CLAT be transferred to the Delhi High Court to avoid parallel proceedings.
+As petitions challenging CLAT 2025 results are pending in other courts, including the Madhya Pradesh and Bombay High Courts, the Supreme Court on February 6 directed that all cases related to CLAT be transferred to the Delhi High Court to avoid parallel proceedings.

 Numerous objections were raised in the Legal Reasoning section, but the Oversight Committee did not review these.
 Petitioners emphasised that the syllabus specifies that no prior legal knowledge is needed for these questions.
 This was something even the High Court pointed out in the last hearing.
 The Chief Justice remarked, "You are testing legal understanding of a Class 12th student.
 He would not know consideration.
 This is for the experts to decide, but I don't know.
 Will it be possible for a Class 12 student to know the meaning of consideration under Contract Law?"